YoungFizz/Flipper-Pod/README.md

 # Flipper-Pod
  The flipper Pod is a handsized device capable of Wifi, Bluetooth, Sub-Ghz, Infared and 13.56Mhz RFID.
 The RFID feature is detachable to save space unless needed.
+For around $40 you can create a device which competes with the Flipper zero.

  Features:

  # WIFI #
+Wifi is powered by a ESP32-S3R8 which features a average Wifi speed of 150Mpbs.
+The powerfull chip specs out at IEEE 802.11b and a Fine timing measurement of 802.11mc FTM.
+Wifi Multi-Media aswell.

 - Evil portal
 - SSID Spam